Gradient-based optimisation of the conditional-value-at-risk using the multi-level Monte Carlo method: Acknowledgments

 \section{Acknowledgments}

-This project has received funding from the European Union's Horizon 2020 research and innovation programmed under grant agreement No. 800898.
-We declare that the funding source was not involved in the collection, analysis and interpretation of the data, nor the writing of this report.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 800898 and the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2019-CRG8-4033.

 \begin{appendices}